chengyangyuu/chengBI-frontEnd/README.md

-# chengBI with AIGC build with Ant Design Pro
+# chengBI is A BI Sysyem with AIGC

 This project is initialized with [Ant Design Pro](https://pro.ant.design).
 Follow is the quick guide for how to use.